Chapter 18: Pre-processing

 • Debugging problems in the macros is very difficult with line information being unhelpful and pre-processed output being nearly unreadable

-To address these problems CQL introduces pre-processing features including structured macros.
-That is, macros that describe the sort of thing they intends to produce and the kinds of things they consume.
+To address these problems CQL introduced pre-processing features including structured macros.
+That is, macros that describe the sort of thing they intend to produce and the kinds of things they consume.
 This allows for reasonable syntax and type checking and much better error reporting.
-This in addition to the usual pre-processing features.
+To this we also add @include to import code and @ifdef/@ifndef for conditionals.

 Conditional Compilation